hryarih32/MediaCatalogBot/README.md

 ## License

-GNU General Public License v3.0.
-See `LICENSE`.
+This project is licensed under the GNU General Public License v3.0 - see the `LICENSE` file for details.

 ## Contributing